alfredoaloi/deep-learning-project/README.md

-# deep-learning-project
+# Deep Learning Project
-A Tensorflow project for an university exam.
+A Tensorflow project for a university exam.